 - Preheat the broiler.

-- Top each piece of bread evenly with the tuna mixture.
-Top with tomato and sprinkle with cheese.
+- Top each piece of toast evenly with the tuna mixture.
+Then top equally with tomato and cheese.

-- Place in oven and broil for about 3 minutes or until cheese is melted.
+- Place in oven and broil for about 3 minutes or until the cheese is melted.
+Serve immediately.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.